Consistency and the exclusion core in object allocation with co-ownership: Proofs of Results in Section

 Consider any $ i\in C^k\backslash C^{k-1} $.
 Then, $ o\in \w(C^{k-1}) $ but $ o\notin \w(C^{k-2}) $.

 We first prove that $ i $ and $ o $ are not involved in a cycle in step $ t $.
 Suppose that they are involved in a cycle.
-Let $ i_1 $ be the agent pointed by $ o $ in the cycle.
+Let $ i_1 $ be the agent pointed by $ o $ in that cycle.
 If $ i_1 $ is an owner of $ o $, there are two cases.
 If $ i_1\in C $, by Claim \ref{thm3:lemma1}, all agents in the cycle belong to $ C_{\sigma=\mu} $, which is a contradiction.
 If $ i_1\in C^{k-1}\backslash C $, by the induction assumption, $ i_1 $ and $ \mu(i_1) $ are not involved in a cycle in step $ t $, which is a contradiction.
+So, $ i_1 $ must not be an owner of $ o $.
+Then, all owners of $ o $ must be removed before step $ t $ and $ i_1 $ must acquire the shared ownership of $ o $.
+However, below we prove that this is impossible.